 The Son created all things, both the material and spiritual things.
 Why?
 He created them for Himself for His pleasure and glory.
 Jesus is the most abused person to have ever lived.
 His character is besmirched and mocked.
 He is presented in ways that are blasphemous.
 He is preached as if He is impotent and just wants people to get along and be happy.
 However, He is the creator and He is above all things and He will be the judge of it all soon.

-17 And he is before all things, and in him all things hold together.
-(Colossians 1:17 ESV)
+17 He is before all things, and in Him all things hold together.
+Colossians 1:17 (NASB)

 Christ is eternal and He holds the Universe together.
 He is the one who maintains everything so that life can exist here.

-18 And he is the head of the body, the church.
-He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
-(Colossians 1:18 ESV)
+18 He is also head of the body, the church; and He is the beginning, the firstborn from the dead, so that He Himself will come to have first place in everything.
+Colossians 1:18 (NASB)